Wednesday, November 30, 2016

 Gut Check

-I had plenty of room to stop and braked hard.
-In my rearview a long line of cars braked behind me.
-I punched on my flashers, and stared for a soul-searching moment.
-A part of me wanted to sit right there and pretend it was a dream.
-It was not.
-I turned off the ignition, took a deep breath, swallowed, opened my door and ran headlong for the white truck.
+I braked hard.
+In my rearview I saw a few cars slowing behind me, and I punched on my flashers.
+For a soul-searching moment I sat.
+A part of me wanted to pretend it was a dream.
+My hand trembling, I turned off the ignition, took a deep breath, opened my door, and ran headlong for the white, crumpled truck.

 I shouted, “Can you hear me?”
 Nothing.

 I shouted again.
-This time he stirred slightly.
-He began to claw out the open window.
-I grasped his forearm imploring him to stay still, help was on the way.
+This time he stirred slightly, and he began to claw with his left arm out the open window.
+I grasped his forearm and implored him to stay still, help was on the way.
 He moaned.
-I told him my name and said I would stay there with him until help arrived.
-He whispered his name, Scott.
+I told him my name, asked him his, and said I would stay there with him until help arrived.
+With his eyes still closed, he whispered his name, Scott.

-I stepped down from truck trying to figure out how to get in.
-The back window was intact with the pilot window shut tight.
-The front windshield was shattered and crumpled but still clinging tightly around the edges.
-I took off my fleece, wrapped it around my hands and pulled at it through some fist sized holes, but it would not budge.
-I felt so incredibly helpless and wanted to kick it in but realized I would do more harm than good to the small child behind it and resolved to return to Scott and try to keep him still.
+I climbed down from the truck trying to figure out how to get to her.
+The back window was intact and its pilot window was shut tight.
+The front windshield was spiderweb shattered but still clinging tightly around all the edges.
+I took off my fleece, wrapped it around my hands and pulled at the glass through some fist sized holes.
+It wouldn’t budge.
+I FELT SO INCREDIBLY HELPLESS, and I wanted to kick it in but realized that would likely do more harm than good.
+I climbed back up to Scott to try to keep him still.

-He was thrashing again with his free arm, so I held his shoulder, spoke and asked him about his girl.
-He mouthed her name was Savannah.
-I saw that she had moved, and my worst fears were allayed.
+He was thrashing again with his free arm, so I held his shoulder, spoke, and asked him about his daughter.
+He mouthed her name… Savannah.
+I saw that she had moved, only slightly, her head now clearly tilted upwards as if hearing me, but her eyes were still closed.
+I exhaled.

 After minutes that seemed like hours I heard sirens.
 I reiterated to Scott that help was almost here.
 I stopped talking - I wanted so much for him to hear the sirens too.

-The firemen led her several feet away as I followed and instructed her to lay down.
-He asked me to hold her head still while he did a thorough assessment.
+The firemen led her several feet away as I followed, and he instructed her to lay down.
+He asked me to hold her head still while he assessed her.
 Other than bleeding from her scalp, she said only her back hurt.
-She told the fireman through her tears that she was eleven and her father was taking her to her softball game.
+She told the fireman through her tears that she was eleven and her father was taking her to a softball game.
 Another fireman brought a backboard.
-The first fireman, another bystander, and I carefully rolled her on with carefully synchronized counts.
-Now several more rescue units had arrived, a medi-vac helicopter hovered overhead, and my participation was done.
+The first fireman instructed me to hold her head aligned with her back, and on my count we’d roll her on her side then gently back onto the board.

-As I walked back to my car a sheriff stopped me to ask if I had seen the collision – No, only the aftermath.
-I think I heard other bystanders say the Escalade had crossed the centerline and hit the truck head-on.
-Both vehicles were likely traveling forty, fifty, maybe faster.
+As I walked back to my car a sheriff stopped me to ask if I had seen the collision – Not exactly.
+Another bystander, describing that they were driving somewhere behind the SUV, said the Escalade had drifted across the centerline and hit the pickup truck head-on.
+Both vehicles were likely traveling over fifty miles per hour.
+I continued on to my 4-Runner, sat down, and closed my eyes.

 Sunday, February 28, 2016